bokeh/bokeh/sphinx/source/docs/user_guide/interaction/callbacks.rst

 '''''''''''''''''''''''''

-With Bokeh, ranges have a callback attribute that accept a Callback instance and execute javascript code on range updates that are triggered by tool interactions such as a box zoom, wheel scroll or pan.
+With Bokeh, ranges have a callback attribute that accept a Callback instance and execute Javascript code on range updates that are triggered by tool interactions such as a box zoom, wheel scroll or pan.

 .. bokeh-plot:: docs/user_guide/examples/interaction_callbacks_for_range_update.py